raspberrypilearning/interactive-animation/en/step_1.md

 You will now apply these skills to create your own project where you will choose your own sprites and backdrop to create a unique interactive animation.

 ## What you will make
+In this example project, the balloons move around the screen in different ways using loops.
+When the user clicks on the balloons, the balloons pop and dissappear.

 --- no-print ---
 Click on the green flag to see this example project run:
 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/425346741/?autostart=false" frameborder="0"></iframe>
 </div>
 --- /no-print ---

-In this example project, the balloons move around the screen in different ways using loops.
-When the user clicks on the balloons they pop and dissappear.

 --- print-only ---
 ![Complete project](images/showcase_static.png){:width="400px"}